KevinHernandeziva/GradeTrack/README.md

 # GradeTrack

 **GradeTrack** is a web-based application designed for managing student grades and attendance.
-It provides separate dashboards for students and teachers, making it easier to track academic progress, submit grades, and manage classes.
+It provides separate dashboards for students and teachers, making it easier to track academic progress, submit grades, and attendance.

 ---